Hey there!

 Greece, Italy, Spain, Turkey.
 All great: weather, sea, nature, food, vibe, people, etc.

-Zurich is actually quite nice during summer
+Zurich is nice during summer

-Western and northern Europe is pretty much useless at this point.
+Western and northern Europe

 Central/Eastern Europe is where I found the best big cities: